jorgenavarroortiz/MQTT2MULTICAST/README.md

 cd ~/MQTT2MULTICAST
 sudo python ./mininet/topo_mqtt_lora_VM_bridged.py -v -f 2 -f 2
 ```
+- Make sure that there is connectivity between all the hosts by executing `pingall`.
 - Open a terminal on `h1` (`xterm h1`, IP address 192.168.1.101) to execute the first MQTT proxy, which is configured to forward MQTT traffic to `h4` (IP address 192.168.1.104):
 ```
 cd ~/MQTT2MULTICAST/SCAPY